Troubleshooting

 export PATH=~/.local/bin:$PATH

-aliBuild keeps asking for my password
+aliBuild keeps asking for my password#

 Some packages you may need to build have their source code in a protected repository on CERN GitLab.
-This means that you may be asked for a username and password when you run aliBuild build.
-See below for ways to avoid being prompted too often.

-SSH authentication
+SSH authentication#

-Caching passwords
+Caching passwords#

 If you prefer not to use SSH keys as described above, you can alternatively configure git to remember the passwords you input for a short time (such as a few hours).
 In order to do this, run the command below (which remembers your passwords for an hour each time you type them into git).